Indigo Platinum MasterCard Review: Should You Apply If You Have Bad Credit?

 If you want to track your credit score, you can sign up for CreditWise, which is free for anyone to use.
 CreditWise gives you a free copy of your credit report and makes it easy to see how your score changes over time.

-Our review of the Platinum Card from Capital One takes a deeper look at the card's other benefits.
+Our review of the Capital One Platinum Credit Card takes a deeper look at the card's other benefits.

 Credit One Bank Unsecured Visa for Rebuilding Credit